ssvaidyanathan/api-ci-tools/README.md

 - Update the API proxy URL in "tests/integration.test/step-definitions/cricket-app-tests.js" and "tests/integration.prod/step-definitions/cricket-app-tests.js" on line number 7
 - Execute: mvn install -P{profileID} -Dorganization={Apigee Edge org name} -Dusername={Apigee Edge username} -Dpassword={ApigeeEdge Password}

+**Note:** If the API proxy is running, you can run the Cucumber test features by executing
+    "tests/node_modules/cucumber/bin/cucumber.js --format json:reports.json tests/integration.test"

 # To execute this via Jenkins:

 Please refer to the [README guide](https://github.com/ssvaidyanathan/api-ci-tools/blob/cricket-app/jenkins-setup/README.md) under jenkins-setup which has the information on the job and the plugins required to setup Jenkins